guren-kaina/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 **Members** [Ryo Igarashi](https://github.com/igaryo0506), [Kenta Mori](https://github.com/zoncoen), [Shota Iwami](https://github.com/BIwashi), [Gen Shu](https://github.com/genkey6)

 **Summary**
 A robotic arm that plays Tic-Tac-Toe.
 It uses a camera to see the board, a YOLOv8 model to identify pieces, a local LLM to decide the next move, and a custom pipeline to control the arm and overlay the action.
+This project also establishes an integrated pipeline to execute an entire match sequence.

 <img src="./media/Slide/Hardware.png">
 <img src="./media/Slide/DataCollection.png">